Intergovernmental Agreement Will Support Infrastructure Work at Illinois International Port District

-The Great Lakes’ largest port by cargo tonnage would make two long-needed infrastructure upgrades through financial assistance proposed to City Council today by Mayor Lori E. Lightfoot.
+The Great Lakes’ largest port will make two long-needed infrastructure upgrades through financial assistance approved by City Council today.

-The intergovernmental agreement would help the IIPD rebuild 1.1 miles of railroad tracks and private roadways that are used to receive, transfer and ship raw materials like steel, aluminum, grain, sugar and wood.
+The intergovernmental agreement will help the IIPD rebuild 1.1 miles of railroad tracks and private roadways that are used to receive, transfer and ship raw materials like steel, aluminum, grain, sugar, and wood.
 Located near 130th Street and Stony Island Avenue, the deteriorated roads and railways currently in use are more than 20 years old, hampering port operations and causing shipping delays.

 Details about additional TIF-financed projects is available on the City’s interactive TIF portal.